LightTag/user_guide/source/managing/index.rst

     **What Needs To Be Done**

     Bob has a dataset of 1000 tweets.
 He'd like to annotate the entities in them as either Person or Location.
 Bob's friend, Alice, is going to label with him.
-Bob wants to get through the data as fast as possible, so he wants each tweet to be labeld by either Alice or Bob, but not both.
+Bob wants to get through the data as fast as possible, so he wants each tweet to be labeled by either Alice or Bob, but not both.

     **Setting It Up in LightTag**